hiiamboris/red-wiki/Draw-dialect.md

     ellipse <center> <radius>

     <center> : coordinates of the ellipse's center (pair!).
-    <radius> : radiuses of the circle (pair!).
+    <radius> : radii of the ellipse (pair!).

 **Description**

-Draws an ellipse from the provided center and radius values.
-The second pair argument combines radius along X and Y axes using a pair! value.
+Draws an ellipse from the provided center and radii values.
+The second pair argument combines radius along X and radius along the Y axes using a pair! value.

 _Note_: `ellipse` provide a more compact way to specify an ellipse compared to `circle`.